callmefarhan/callmefarhan/README.md

 ### **About Me**
 - 🌱 Currently learning and exploring new technologies.
 - 🔍 Figuring things out, one step at a time.
 - 💡 Passionate about tech, coding, and problem-solving.
-- 📫 Reach me at: [Your Email or Social Links]

 ### **Connect with me:**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/farhan-khan-00817a296/)